vitalets/global-cache/examples/cleanup/README.md

 # Data Cleanup with Global Storage

-An example of proper data cleanup with global storage.
+An example of proper data cleanup with global globalCache.

 ## Details
-- A test user is lazily created in `beforeAll` hook and its ID is stored in the global storage.
+- A test user is lazily created in `beforeAll` hook and its ID is stored in the global globalCache.
 - A custom teardown script `cleanup.ts` is added to the Playwright config.
 - The teardown script gets stale value for the user ID and removes the user from db.